urbas/chrony/README.md

 ## Regularity

 The regularity of an event is a measure of how closely they align with other cycles in a typical human life.
 An event can have a daily regularity, it may happens every day in the morning.

 ## Ceremony

 A ceremony is a sequence of events that regularly or frequently occur together in a specific order.

-## Relevance

-Relevance is a measure of how likely the event is to occur again (within a certain time frame).

 # Use cases

-- I want to see the most frequent events.
+- I want to see the most relevant events.
+- I want to see the frequency of listed events (in terms of repetitions in an hour, day, week, month, etc.).
+- I want the most frequent events to rank high on relevance.

 # Technical notes